Asymptotic shape for the contact process in random environment: Properties of Properties of theta x

-\begin{proof}[Proof of Theorem~\ref{systemeergodique}] We have already seen in Corollary~\ref{invariancePbarre} that for any $x \in \Zd$, the probability measure $\Pbarre$ is invariant under the action of $\tilde{\theta}_x$.
-To prove ergodicity, we use an embedding in a larger space to consider simultaneously a random environment and a random contact process.
+We can now move forward to the proof of the ergodicity properties of the systems $(\Omega,\mathcal{F},\Pbarre,\tilde{\theta}_x)$. \begin{pf*}{Proof of Theorem \ref{systemeergodique}} We have already seen in Corollary \ref{invariancePbarre} that for any $x \in\Zd$, the probability measure $\Pbarre$ is invariant under the action of~$\tilde{\theta}_x$.
+To prove ergodicity, we use an embedding in a larger space to consider simultaneously a random environment and a random contact process.\looseness=1

-We thus set $\tilde{\Omega}=\Lambda\times\Omega$, equipped with the $\sigma$-algebra $\tilde{\mathcal{F}}=\bor[\Lambda]\otimes\mathcal{F}$, and we define a probability measure $\Qbarre$ on $\tilde{\mathcal{F}}$ by
+We thus set $\tilde{\Omega}=\Lambda\times\Omega$, equipped with the $\sigma$-algebra $\tilde{\mathcal{F}}=\mathcal{B}(\Lambda)\otimes \mathcal{F}$, and we define a probability measure $\Qbarre$ on $\tilde{\mathcal {F}}$ by

-We define the transformation $\tilde{\Theta}_x$ on $\tilde{\Omega}$ by setting $\tilde{\Theta}_x(\lambda,\omega)=(x.\lambda,\tilde{\theta}_x(\omega))$.
+We define the transformation $\tilde{\Theta}_x$ on $\tilde{\Omega}$ by setting $\tilde{\Theta}_x(\lambda,\omega)=(x.\lambda,\tilde{\theta }_x(\omega ))$.
 It is easy to see that $\Qbarre$ is invariant under $\tilde{\Theta}_x$.
-Indeed, for $(A,B)\in \bor[\Lambda]\times\mathcal{F}$, using Lemma~\ref{magic}, one has
+Indeed, for $(A,B)\in\mathcal{B}(\Lambda)\times\mathcal{F}$, using Lemma \ref {magic}, one has

-Note that if $g(\lambda,\omega)=f(\lambda)$, then $\int g\ d\Qbarre=\int f\ d\nu$. \\ Similarly, if $g(\lambda,\omega)=f(\omega)$, then $\int g\ d\Qbarre=\int f\ d\Pbarre$.
+Note that if $g(\lambda,\omega)=f(\lambda)$, then $\int g \,d\Qbarre =\int f \,d\nu$.
+Similarly, if $g(\lambda,\omega)=f(\omega)$, then $\int g \,d\Qbarre =\int f \,d\Pbarre$.

-Note that $\mathcal{A}=\miniop{}{\cup}{t\ge 0}\mathcal{F}_t$ is an algebra that generates $\mathcal{F}$.
+Note that $\mathcal{A}=\bigcup_{t\ge0}\mathcal{F}_t$ is an algebra that generates $\mathcal{F}$.
 To prove that $\tilde{\theta}_x$ is ergodic, it is then sufficient to show that for every $A\in\mathcal{A}$,